lukuch/RoboComic/README.md

 - Verify ElevenLabs API key is valid
 - Check voice IDs exist in your ElevenLabs account
 - Ensure internet connection for API calls
-- **Free plan users**: You may have run out of monthly credits - check your ElevenLabs dashboard
+- **Free plan users:** You may have run out of monthly credits — check your ElevenLabs dashboard

 ## Project Structure (and crucial files)
 ```